Start a conversation

 Will I get altitude sickness?

-You probably won’t experience altitude sickness, at least not in Machu Picchu proper, and especially after all of the acclimatization you will have already done on your way there.
+You probably won’t experience altitude sickness, at least not in Machu Picchu, especially after all of the acclimatization you will have already done on your way there.
 Your biggest concern will be flying into Cusco, which is 3,000 feet higher than Machu Picchu.
 An estimated 20 percent of Cusco visitors experience mild altitude sickness in the form of headaches, nausea, and in rare severe cases, bedridden vomiting.
 The best antidotes are deep breaths, ibuprofen, extra water, and taking it easy for the first 24–48 hours after arrival.

 When’s the best time of year and day to visit?